francescozaniol/xsalt/examples/petite-vue/README.md

 </xsl:template>
 ```

 Note the usage of `v-on..`.
-Such attribute will be transformed by xsalt into `v-on:`.
+Such attribute will be transformed by Xsalt into `v-on:`.
 Also, note that it is mandatory to use `v-on..click` instead of `@click`.

 Finally, note the usage of double braces inside `v-scope`.